ethpandaops/optimism-package/README.md

       image: "grafana/grafana:11.5.0"
   # Interop configuration
   interop:
+    # Interop can be enabled and disabled using this flag
+    #
+    # By default, interop will be enabled if there is at least one interop set specified
+    enabled: false
     # A list of interop sets - connected L2 chains
     #
     # If left empty, interop is disabled